 For HP printers of the LaserJet P1xxxx series, you can upload the firmware in .dl format to the router.
-To do this, click on the 'HP LaserJet P1xxxx firmware' link, specify the firmware file and click 'Choose file'.
+Click on the 'HP LaserJet P1xxxx firmware' link, specify the firmware file and click 'Choose file'.
 Some firmware for these printers can be found in the archive fw_dl_hp_laserjet_1xxx.zip

-4. As mentioned above, CIFS is the default printer connection, but if your printer is failing to print, change the connection type to 'Direct'.
-For details on how to set up this type of connection, please refer to the 'Connecting a printer in Direct mode' manual.
+5. As mentioned above, CIFS is the default printer connection, but if your printer fails to print, change the connection type to 'Direct'.
+For details on setting up this type of connection, please refer to the 'Connecting a printer in Direct mode' manual.

 Install the printer driver during the connection procedure.

-Select a printer from the list of offered printers.
-If the required printer is not in the list, install the driver from a disk.
-Normally, the printer comes with an installation CD.
-If you do not have the manufacturer's installation CD, you can download the printer driver from the Internet (for example, from the manufacturer's website).
+Select a printer from the list.
+If the required printer is not on the list, install the driver from a disk.
+Normally, printers come with an installation CD.
+If you do not have the manufacturer's installation CD, you can download a driver for your printer from the Internet (for example, from the manufacturer's website).
 Download the driver, unpack it to a folder on your hard drive and then specify the path to the driver.

 Then go to Windows Settings.
-Make sure that the printer has been installed in the 'Devices' menu in the 'Printers and scanners' section.
+Ensure that the printer has been installed in the 'Devices' menu in the 'Printers and scanners' section.